But, I admit. I was a little stumped with painting metal doors with plastic trim.

 Remove door handles (if you desire to) or tape around them carefully with painter’s tape.
-Tape off the inside of the window panels.
+Tape off the inside of the window panels using painters tape.

 Although I find this step to be slightly annoying and time consuming, I did find that it saved time in the long run.
 I removed the door handles, as we were replacing them.
 However, if you aren’t replacing the handles, I would just loosen them slightly and tape around them carefully.

-Using a trim brush, paint around the window trim first.
-Then, paint the insides of the recessed areas of the door.
+Using this brush, prime around the window trim first.
+Then, prime the insides of the recessed areas of the door.
 While the paint is still wet, use a foam roller to finish off the door.

 I did a Facebook live while I did this part if you’d like to see the process in action.;)